OfLiberty/pacannabis.guide/docs/guide/getting-certified.md

 # Getting Certified

-The following details the the prerequisites for medical cannabis in Pennsylvania
+The following details the the prerequisites for medical cannabis in Pennsylvania.

 ## Contents
 [[toc]]